Metaphysics: Laws and Characteristics of the Multiverse

 - The Holy Elven Swan

-The planes of the multiverse in which Núrion is set are somewhat different than the planes of the standard Fourth Edition Dungeons & Dragons© campaign setting, although they do share some similarities.
+The planes of the multiverse in which Núrion is set are somewhat different than the planes of the standard Dungeons & Dragons© 5E campaign setting, although they do share some similarities.
 The differences are detailed below.
+Where a difference is not specified, the reader should assume that the plane is otherwise similar to the standard Dungeons & Dragons© 5E cosmology.

-Following each section are highlights that summarize the main points of each section.
+Following each section are highlights that point out at a glance some of the main differences.
 These metagame comments are given in italics.

 Nature of Existence

 Before any of the planes came into being, the Alignment Forces, ontological embodiments of ethics and organization, existed.
 They have always been and always will be, and as such, they are the most real things in the universe, as an eternal thing is more real than a transient thing.
-By their very nature, these Forces are locked in eternal ethical struggle, with the Unaligned force struggling to keep the peace.
+By their very nature, these Forces are locked in eternal ethical struggle, with Pure Neutrality struggling for balance.
 These forces are not sentient, but in some mysterious way they are able to respond and take action.

 Among the Forces, ethical allegiances tend to be more important than organizational forces, and thus the Good Forces seem more readily able to tolerate each other, and it is the same for the Evil Forces.
 In order to prosecute their eternal conflict, the Forces somehow emanated the Greater Planes of existence, one plane for each Force.
 The totality of the exuded planes is known as the Multiverse, or the Great Sphere.